MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/fact-and-dimension-tables.md

 ---
 # Fact and dimension tables

-When designing the schema for an Azure Data Explorer database, it's useful to think of tables as broadly belonging to one of two categories:
+When designing the schema for an Azure Data Explorer database, think of tables as broadly belonging to one of two categories.
 * [Fact tables](https://en.wikipedia.org/wiki/Fact_table)
 * [Dimension tables](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)#Dimension_table)

 ## Fact tables
 Fact tables are tables whose records are immutable "facts", such as service logs and measurement information.
 Records are progressively appended into the table in a streaming fashion or in large chunks.
-The records are kept there until they have to be removed due to cost or because they've lost their value.
+The records stay there until they're removed because of cost or because they've lost their value.
 Records are otherwise never updated.

-Sometimes, entity data is held in fact tables, such that the entity data changes slowly.
-For example, data regarding some physical entity, such as a piece of office equipment that infrequently changes location.
+Entity data is sometimes held in fact tables, where the entity data changes slowly.
+For example, data about some physical entity, such as a piece of office equipment that infrequently changes location.
 Since data in Kusto is immutable, the common practice is to have each table hold two columns:
 * An identity (`string`) column that identifies the entity
 * A last-modified (`datetime`) timestamp column